google/shifter/README.md

 cd shifter
 ```

-2) Then  make your code changes, modifications and add value.
+2) Then make your code changes, and modifications and add value.

 3) Then Build and Run